Hull4Progress/Computing-for-Food-Security/Detailed-Course-Overview.md

   system, including "normalization", using Postgres, Python, Jupyter, DBeaver (students may use their favorite tools)
   - Talk about challenges of creating diverse datasets that can be used together
+- &#x1F534; Bring in data about nutrition and country populations -- what data sets?
 - Use of Protege ontology tool to help visualize categorizations
 - Visualization using Tableau Public and/or DataWrapper
   - Importance of pre-processing data for use with these visualization tools